Will-Labs/DR-A-M/README.md

 - The firebase deploy to work
 - Please delete routing.js!
 We use Svelte for auto routing

-Why are so many things broken,
+Why are so many things broken??